Not sure how to begin your memoir? Here are several ways, plus examples from great memoirs.

-Writers have wrestled with the “how to start a memoir” question since quill pen was first put to papyrus.
-And there’s no single right way.
+Writers have long wrestled with the “how to start a memoir” question.
+And the truth is, there’s no single best way to begin a memoir.

 The primary goal is to make the readers want more.
-And that can be done in many ways: whether shocking or understated, humorous or dramatic, literary or plainspoken.
+This can be done in many ways, whether shocking or understated, humorous or dramatic, literary or plainspoken.

-There is no best way to start a memoir, but you can always consider beginning by making the readers:
+While there is no single best way to start a memoir, you can always consider beginning by making the readers:

 - wish they were there